-Watch the 2024 Ford F-150 be revealed live in Detroit right here
+Watch the 2024 Ford F-150 reveal here live at the Detroit Auto Show

 The 2024 Ford F-150 is going to be revealed today at 8 p.m.
-ET, and you can watch it all go down in the video at the top of this post.
+ET at the Detroit Auto Show, and you can watch it all go down in the video at the top of the post.

 We’ve seen spy shots aplenty of the F-150’s mid-cycle refresh, and that’s ultimately made the front-end restyle a bit of a known quantity.
 What we don’t know quite yet is what sorts of changes Ford has in store for us under the truck’s skin.